-1. Prepare your pan—grease the base and sides of a 2lb loaf pan.
+STEP 1.
+Prepare your pan—grease the base and sides of a 2lb loaf pan.
 A little tip when lining your loaf pan.
-Let the paper hang over the sides - this makes it a hundred times easier to lift out the bread once it's cooled slightly.
-(Image 1)
+Let the paper hang over the sides - this makes it a hundred times easier to lift out the bread once it's cooled slightly (Image 1).

-2. Whip the eggs and sugar In a large bowl, using a whisk, whip the eggs and sugar until they turn light, pale and aerated.
+STEP 2.
+Whip the eggs and sugar In a large bowl, using a whisk, and whip the eggs and sugar until they turn light, pale, and aerated.
 If doing this by hand, don't whisk for less than a minute.
 We want lots of air in the mixture!
 This is your arm workout for the day!
 (Image 2)

 Note: If you'd prefer to use a hand-held electric beater fitted with the whisk attachment, then by all means, go for it!

-3. Mix in wet ingredients.
-Add the vegetable oil, pumpkin puree, yogurt and vanilla extract into the mixing bowl and whisk until combined.
-(Image 3 & 4) It may look a little curdled, but don't worry; it will come together when the remaining ingredients are added.
+STEP 3.
+Mix in wet ingredients.
+Add the vegetable oil, pumpkin puree, yogurt, and vanilla extract into the mixing bowl and whisk until combined (Images 3 & 4).
+It may look a little curdled, but don't worry; it will come together when the remaining ingredients are added.

 4. Sift in dry ingredients.
 We're keeping it simple and sifting the dry ingredients into our mixing bowl.
-Sift the flour, pumpkin spice, baking powder, baking soda and salt through a fine-mesh sieve onto the whisked eggs.
-(Image 5 & 6) Using a rubber spatula, fold the dry ingredients into the wet until just combined and a few flour streaks remain.
-(Image 7 & 8)
+Sift the flour, pumpkin spice, baking powder, baking soda, and salt through a fine-mesh sieve onto the whisked eggs (Images 5 & 6).

-5. Divide the batter and make the chocolate batter.
+STEP 5.
+Divide the batter and make the chocolate batter.
 Now divide the batter evenly into two separate bowls.
-If you want more pumpkin marbling throughout the loaf, then leave a couple more tablespoons in the pumpkin bowl.
-(Image 9) In one bowl of batter, add the cocoa powder, remaining Greek yogurt and espresso powder (Image 10) and give it a good mix together.
+If you want more pumpkin marbling throughout the loaf, then leave a couple more tablespoons in the pumpkin bowl (Image 9).

-8. Then it's time to bake!
-The loaf takes about 50 to 60 minutes in the oven to bake through.
+STEP 8.
+Then it's time to bake!
+The loaf takes about 50 to 60 minutes in the oven to bake through (rotate it halfway).
 It should spring back when pressed gently in the middle, and a toothpick inserted should have a few moist crumbs stuck to it when inserted.
-(Image 17 & 18).
-If, like my oven in our rental flat, you have hot spots (mine is the bottom left!), then rotate the loaf halfway through baking.
+(Images 17 & 18).

-TIP: If the bread starts browning too quickly, then halfway through the bake time, pop a tent of foil over the top to protect it, and continue baking.
+TIP: If the bread starts browning too quickly, then halfway through the baking time, pop a tent of foil over the top to protect it, and continue baking.

-8. Mix the maple icing.
+STEP 8.
+Mix the maple icing.
 As mentioned earlier, maple icing is totally optional.
 But if you decide to include it, then sift the powdered icing (confectioners') sugar into a bowl and add the maple syrup.
-Whisk until smooth and there are no lumps.
-(Image 19 & 20)
+Whisk until smooth and there are no lumps (Images 19 & 20).

 Drizzle over the top of your loaf.
-Liberally drizzle the icing over the cooled chocolate pumpkin bread - it will set relatively quickly, so don't hang around too long after making the icing; otherwise, it will form a skin on top.
+It'll set relatively quickly, so don't hang around too long after making the icing; otherwise, it will form a skin on top.
 Then slice and enjoy!